qingkaishi/netlifter/README.md

 $ make
 ```

-Run the following command for regression testing
+Run the following command for regression testing.
+You can refer to `benchmarks/popeye/regession.sh` for how we run each benchmark protocol

 ```bash
 $ cd build